All docs

 When the banner loads (before any other tracking script):

 You don't have to do anything.
-The default-deny + wait_for_update pattern is the one Google explicitly recommends for GDPR compliance.
+The default-deny-in-EEA + wait_for_update + ads_data_redaction pattern is the one Google explicitly recommends for GDPR compliance.

 Verifying it works